 The assault against his son was mentioned in the police report on the Hampstead investigation.
 One of the officers involved in that case only months before, was also involved in investigating the claims of the Hampstead children.
 (Although this officer was not mentioned in Ella’s list of “cult members”, Abraham and Ella added him post facto, illustrating what we’ve long believed: that their list was intended to destroy anybody who had ever thwarted them in any way.)

-Given his impressive criminal record, it’s not surprising that Abraham might have committed other crimes for which he was not caught.
+Given Abraham’s impressive criminal record, it’s not surprising that he might have committed other crimes for which he was not caught.

 People who have spent their lives in conflict with the law often have trouble finding gainful employment.
 Thus, we find Abraham started several of his own businesses…which ultimately failed, due to his pronounced lack of business acumen.

 According to his former friend “Ninorc”, who commented on the David Icke Forum thread on the Hampstead hoax, Abraham believed he could make a killing as a gold trader and sold his family’s house in North London to finance his new business, but he bought his gold at the top of the market and it lost a third of its value over the following year.
 He then started a “cash for silver” trading business, which also failed.
 Apparently “buy high, sell low” doesn’t actually turn a profit.
 Who knew?

 Abraham’s most recent business venture involves raw hemp as a “perfect food”, a substitute for blood transfusions, and a cure for trauma-based mind-control.
 When he met Ella he was attempting to make a name for himself as a raw hemp expert.
 He has continued to promote his various unfounded theories (“cannabis deletes mind control” for example) whilst spouting boatloads of pseudoscience which probably impresses some people when they’re really, really baked.

 A person calling themselves BOMBA777 made the following comment on another blog which debunked the Hampstead SRA hoax: